SolidLabResearch/Bashlib/README.md

 the function returns if the permissions are changed correctly.

 ##### deletePermissions
-Delete all of the permissions for a specific resource.
+This deletes all of the permissions for a specific resource.

 *usage*
 ```